praF02/anevicon/README.md

  - **Reliable.** With the Rust's type system, Anevicon works completely deterministic.
 Data races, segmentation faults, and other kind of bugs are simply impossible.

  - **Core library.** Anevicon works on its own portable stress-testing engine called [Anevicon Core](https://github.com/Gymmasssorla/anevicon/tree/master/anevicon_core).
 You can integrate it with your programs and use in your own legal purposes too.

- - **Heavily tested.** The program is tested both automatically (using unit testing and [Travis CI](https://travis-ci.com/Gymmasssorla/anevicon)) and manually since this kind of software must be the most proven one.

 ## Installation
 ```bash